 European colonies developed in North and South America.
 These new European colonies worked hard to develop goods and crops to trade with and enrich their mother countries, and these products were largely developed through agriculture, which involved buying captives forced into slavery from the Portuguese and other countries that participated in the lucrative slave trade with West Africa.
-Slavery spread rapidly in the Western Hemisphere throughout the 16th and 17th centuries.
-It became an enduring problem that would end in a series of wars brought by enslaved people demanding their freedom or, in the United States, by descendants of European colonists rising up against slavery in the abolition movement.
+Slavery spread rapidly in the Western Hemisphere throughout the sixteenth and seventeenth centuries.
+It became an enduring problem that would eventually end in a series of wars brought on by enslaved people demanding their freedom or by descendants of European colonists rising up against slavery in the abolition movement.